rustygate229/Legend-of-Chips/README.md

   - R: Resets Program
   - Mouse Right Click: Move to next level
   - Mouse Left Click: Move to previous level
+      * Cannot cylce since it would be confusing for if levels are new are not

-# Known Bugs
+# Known Bugs (in levels of necessity)
+1) Opens a CMD window when launching the game for some reason
+2) Link Stuff (gotta refactor Link)
   * Link moves faster moving diagonally than moving horizontally or vertically
-* Link cannot attack more than once while holding down a movement key
+  * Link can attack by spamming (apart of refactoring Link)
-* Link's attack animation is cut off prematurely when C is released
+  * Link's attack animation is cut off prematurely when C is released (kind of in general)
+  * Link forms a double when attacking and pressing 'e' (damaged state) at the same time

-# Some Tasks before Sprint 4
+# Some Tasks before Sprint 4 Work
 * Implement:
-  - Add/implement more blocks/items and enemies
+  - Add/implement more blocks/items/enemies and some levels
-  - Create a boss enemy
+      * create a boss enemy
+      * add more projectiles for enemy
+      * need to refactor enemy/link/projectile heavily
   - Complete collision interactions (items, damage, etc.)
+      * loading levels needs a unload for collisions and a reload (refactor again)
+      * also need to work on having different collision reactions
-  - LOTS OF REFACTORING (getting correct sprite locations, commenting and much more)
+* LOTS OF REFACTORING (getting correct sprite locations, commenting and much more)
+* In general, have a better form of seperating work and communication

 # Credits
 * Sprites